-The purpose of the project is to implement the build out of the Eastern Transportation Corridor as approved in 1994 in order to improve traffic operations on the northbound 241 Toll Road and the SR-91 generalpurpose lanes while also maintaining reliable travel times and free flow speeds during peak periods on the 91 Express Lanes which were all key considerations in Caltrans' approval of the project.
+The purpose of the project is to implement the build out of the Eastern Transportation Corridor as approved in 1994 in order to improve traffic operations on the northbound 241 Toll Road and the SR-91 general-purpose lanes while also maintaining reliable travel times and free flow speeds during peak periods on the 91 Express Lanes which were all key considerations in Caltrans' approval of the project.
 The project will require widening of SR-91 to accommodate the direct connector and associated Express Auxiliary Lanes in the median.
-The project's planned construction is aligned with the of other implementation planned improvements in the area including the 15/91 Express Lanes Connector and SR-71/SR-91 Interchange Improvements.
+The project's planned construction is aligned with the implementation of other planned improvements in the area including the SR-91 Eastbound Corridor Operations Project and SR-71/SR-91 Interchange Improvements.
 Coordination will be conducted with local agencies to ensure the project avoids impacts to planned bicycle and trail connections on Gypsum Canyon Road per the City of Anaheim General Plan and OCTA Commuter Bikeways Strategic Plan.